John Elderfield: Career

-He served on the board of the Dedalus Foundation, the Members’ Board of the Phillips Collection, Washington, D.C, the American Advisory Committee of the Courtauld Institute of Art, the American Committee of the Praemium Imperiale, and the Advisory Committee of the Kate Weare Dance Company; was a Member of the Association of Literary Scholars, Critics, and Writers, and an Honorary Member of Proyecto Armando Reverón, Caracas.
+He has served on the board of the Dedalus Foundation, the Members’ Board of the Phillips Collection, Washington, D.C, the American Advisory Committee of the Courtauld Institute of Art, the American Committee of the Praemium Imperiale, and the Advisory Committee of the Kate Weare Dance Company; was a Member of the Association of Literary Scholars, Critics, and Writers, and an Honorary Member of Proyecto Armando Reverón, Caracas.

+At Princeton University Elderfield has curated two Willem de Kooning exhibitions the first in 2017-17 Drawn and Paint (zeroing in on his later career), and the second, De Kooning: The Brealthrough Years 1945-5 (dealing with his earlier works from his when he made it period) in March of 2026.

 Recognition

 Elderfield received the award of Chevalier des Arts et des Lettres from the French Government.
 In 2005, Time Magazine included Elderfield on their list of the 100 most influential people of 2005.